cmake-basis/BASIS/doc/howto/use-and-customize-templates.rst

 This will create a subdirectory called ``MyTemplate/1.0`` under the current working directory and populate it with the current default project template structure and BASIS configuration.
+To copy an entire existing template, use the ``--full`` option and possibly ``--template`` to specify the location or name and version of the existing template.

-For a detailed description and overview of the available command options, please refer to the output of the ``basisproject create --help`` command.
+For a detailed description and overview of the available command options, please refer to the output of the ``basisproject help create`` command.
 The template options of the existing template can be used to specify which features to copy when creating the new template.